The cost of pacemakers and other cardiac devices

 Consider a lower excess if you’re planning a surgery soon

 Is it likely you’ll need a pacemaker in the near future?
-While you might pay a bit more for the premiums now, it may be best to look at policies with a lower excess.
+While you might pay a bit more for the premiums now, it may be best to look at policies with a lower excess to pay when you go into hospital.
 It could save you money in the long run, and you can always increase it at a later date.
+Just keep in mind that when you lower your excess, you will be required to serve any relevant waiting periods before it applies.

 Take out health insurance early to allow time to serve the waiting periods

 If you need a pacemaker or similar device, the last thing you’ll want to worry about is whether your surgery is included on your policy, or if you’ve served all the relevant waiting periods.
-The waiting period could be up to 12 months for a pre-existing condition, so it’s a good idea to plan ahead.
-As such, it’s important to make sure you’ve got the right policy for your needs.
-It pays to compare your health insurance on a regular basis or as your circumstance change.
+The waiting period could be up to 12 months to be treated for a pre-existing condition as a hospital inpatient, so it’s a good idea to plan ahead.

 Look for a specialist that aligns with your health funds gap cover

 If you’re planning to be admitted to hospital for pacemaker surgery, it’s a good idea to contact your health fund for a list of doctors and specialists who align with their gap cover agreements.
-In many instances, you will only incur a minimal gap or potentially none at all if the healthcare provider participates in your fund’s gap cover scheme.
+In many instances, you’ll only incur a minimal gap, or potentially none at all, if the healthcare provider participates in your fund’s gap cover scheme.

 Costs and cover